 The use of deformers also offers the following advantages.

 - Multiple objects such as eyes can be deformed at once

 - XY deformations can be added with perspective awareness

-Deformers may seem difficult, such as parent-child relationships, but they should be used effectively.
+Deformers may seem difficult, like parent-child hierarchies, but they should be used effectively.